rv178/website/content/posts/fen-string-parsing-in-rust.md

 }
 ```

-Then I used a function to make a new 2d vec that contains the piece chars.
+Then I used a function to make a new 2d vector that contains the piece chars.

 ```rust
 fn vec_to_2d_vec(vec: Vec<char>) -> Vec<Vec<char>> {